 Reviews

-Legal 500 2024: Crime - Tier 3; Professional Disciplinary and Regulatory Law - Tier 2; Inquests and Inquiries - Tier 4
+Legal 500 2026: Professional Disciplinary and Regulatory Law - Leading Silk - Tier 2; Inquests and Inquiries - Leading Silk - Tier 4; Crime - Leading Silk - Tier 3

 'Tom is calm and measured in his approach to oral advocacy.
 He has an attractive style that makes it a pleasure to listen to his submissions.
 He is also a very good lawyer and can be relied on to identify a good point quickly.'
 Legal 500 Crime (2024)